 Allaire State Park offers over 22 miles trails covering a wide range of terrain.
 The trails attract mountain bikers and hikers and can be quite busy on weekends.

 And this brings us back to the dinosaurs.
 There is an artist who builds large-scale dinosaurs in the woods.
 They are crafted from tree branches found in the forest.
 To find the dinosaurs head to the 1.3-mile Boy Scout Trail near the group campsite.
 Here you will find the dinosaurs beneath a canopy of tall pine trees.
 It’s an easy walk.

 Mountain bikers will want to check out these trails as well.
 There are some fun drops and jumps back in this area.

 Delaware Water Gap National Recreation Area and Worthington State Forest

-One of the highlights of the park is Sunfish Pond Natural Area which has been called “one of New Jersey’s Seven Natural Wonders” and is on the National Registry of Historic Landmarks.
+One of the park’s highlights is Sunfish Pond Natural Area which has been called “one of New Jersey’s Seven Natural Wonders” and is on the National Registry of Historic Landmarks.
 A 1.5-miles of hiking trail encircles this stunning 41-acre glacial lake.

 Another popular area is the 1100-acre Dunnfield Creek Natural Area.
 The creek descends over 1000 feet from Mt.
 Tammany to the Delaware River.
-Hemlock, maple, birch as well as Mountain laurel, rhododendron, and dogwood all grow abundantly in this area.
-When in bloom (May – June) it’s a beautiful sight.
+Hemlock, maple, birch, Mountain laurel, rhododendron, and dogwood grow abundantly in this area.
+When in bloom (May – June), it’s a beautiful sight.